findfarhan/findfarhan/README.md

 👋 Hi there!
-I'm Farhan Ali, a Full Stack Developer with 4 years of experience.
+I'm Farhan Ali,

+A Full Stack Developer with 4 years of experience.
 I specialize in both front-end and back-end technologies, including JavaScript, HTML5, CSS3, React, Node.js, PostgreSQL, and MongoDB.

 ### 🌟 Expertise
 My expertise lies in developing web applications using JavaScript frameworks like React and Node.js.
 I have a strong command of front-end technologies such as HTML5, CSS3, and JavaScript, allowing me to build dynamic and responsive user interfaces.